Dumbbell Shrug: Muscle Worked, Benefits, Variations

 In this article, we will discuss the following:

-• What is dumbbell shoulder shrug
+• What is a dumbbell shoulder shrug?

 What Is Dumbbell Shoulder Shrug

 Dumbbell shrugs, also known as dumbbell shoulder shrugs, are an isolation exercise that targets the upper trapezius muscle.
-It is located at the top of your back and responsible for shoulder elevation and neck support.

 In this exercise, you lift a pair of dumbbells using your shoulders and make a shrugging motion while keeping your arms straight.

 It is a simple yet effective exercise that strengthens the shoulders, upper back, and neck muscles.
+They are suitable for both beginners and pros.

 Dumbbell shoulder shrugs primarily target the upper trapezius muscle.